UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/CAMPUS_UNITES.md

 # Editing the Campus Units Page.
+#### (it used to be called Partner, so if u found this word instead of campus unit, dont be surprise.
+Sorry for any inconvenience : ))

-## Add a new Partner:
+## Add a new Campus Unit:
-- Go to Manage >> Content >> Add Content >> Partner
+- Go to Manage >> Content >> Add Content >> Campus Unit
 - Title is important for the Campus Unitname (ie so you can search for it in case you need to edit it later), but it will not be displayed on the Campus Unitpage.
 - Name: just be same as title
 - Destionation: long description for the Campus Unit.
 - URL: the website link of this Campus Unit.

-## Edit/Delete Partner:
+## Edit/Delete Campus Unit:
 - Go to Manage >> Content
 - In the filter, you can search for the title of the Campus Unityou are looking for.
-You should also use the 'Content Type' dropdown and change it to 'Partner'.
+You should also use the 'Content Type' dropdown and change it to 'Campus Unit'.

 ## Edit Campus UnitPage:
 - Go to Manage >> Content